Universal suffrage: Women's suffrage

 The UK gave women the right to vote at the same age as men (21) in 1928.

 In 1931, the Second Spanish Republic allowed women the right of passive suffrage with three women being elected.
+After the fall of the republic, both men and especially women exercised very limited suffrage until the general elections in 1977.

 During a discussion on extending women's right to active suffrage, the Radical Socialist Victoria Kent confronted the Radical Clara Campoamor.
 Kent argued that Spanish women were not yet prepared to vote and, since they were too influenced by the Catholic Church, they would vote for right-wing candidates.
 Campoamor however pleaded for women's rights regardless of political orientation.
 Her point finally prevailed and, in the election of 1933, the political right won with the vote of citizens of any sex over 23.
 Both Campoamor and Kent lost their seats.

-In Switzerland, women's suffrage was introduced at the federal level, by a nationwide (male) referendum in 1971, but the referendum did not give women the right to vote at the local Cantonal level.
+In Switzerland, women's suffrage was introduced at the federal level, by a nationwide (male) referendum in 1971, but the referendum did not give women the right to vote at the cantonal level.
 The Cantons independently voted to grant women the right to vote.
 The first Canton to give women the right to vote was Vaud in 1959.
 The last Canton, Appenzell Innerrhoden, had a centuries-old law forbidding women to vote.
 This was only changed in 1990 when Switzerland's Federal Court ordered the Canton to grant women the right to vote.